apache/cloudstack-documentation/source/adminguide/networking/virtual_private_cloud_config.rst

    -  **VLAN**: The VLAN ID for the Network Tier that the root admin creates.

-      This option is only visible if the network offering you selected is VLAN-enabled.
+      This option is only visible if the Network offering you selected is VLAN-enabled.

       For more information, see `"Assigning VLANs to